oezgi/REP-Paper/README.md

     HTML outputs will be available in the `notebooks` directory.

   - Open `notebooks/Reproduce.ipynb` and `notebooks/Replicate.ipynb` to execute the analysis step-by-step.
-Don't forget to verify that the versions of the dependencies on your local machine match the ones specified in `requirments.txt` file.
+Don't forget to verify that the versions of the dependencies on your local machine match those specified in `requirments.txt` file.

 ## Reproducibility

 ### Encountered Issues and Improvements
 While the results ultimately matched, we faced several challenges due to missing documentation in the original study and differences in our initial computational setup:

 1. **Data Extraction Process:** The resource for the data was specified, but the methodology for extracting and processing the data was not detailed.
-This initially caused discrepancies in data representation during our replication attempt.
+This initially caused discrepancies in data representation during our reproduction attempt.
 2. **Lack of Environmental Specifications:** The study did not specify the versions of software, libraries, or tools used.
 Differences in versions, particularly SciPy, resulted in variations in p-values and statistical test outputs in our early attempts.
 The original study employed Wilcoxon and Mann-Whitney U tests with `alternative='less'`, while our initial setup defaulted to `alternative='two-sided'`.
 This conflict led to doubled p-values and initially misaligned results.

 **Adjustments to Match Methodology:** To address these issues, we contacted the original author, who provided clarification on the data extraction process and the computational environment.
 We subsequently downgraded both SciPy and Python versions to match their setup, allowing us to replicate their statistical configuration.
 This adjustment ensured comparability in p-value interpretation and consistency with the original methodology.